akshell/docs/ref/ak/http.rst

 Error Classes
 =============

-.. exception:: HttpError(message='Bad request', status=http.BAD_REQUEST)
+.. exception:: Failure(message='Bad request', status=http.BAD_REQUEST)

    A base class of errors which should be reported to a user by a HTTP response with the status code *status* and *message* in the content.
-Whenever your application faces a problem it has to report to a user, it should throw a ``HttpError``.
-The :func:`serve.catchingHttpError` decorator will catch the error and convert it to a :class:`Response` object.
+Whenever your application faces a problem it has to report to a user, it should throw a ``Failure``.
+The :func:`serve.catchingFailure` decorator will catch the error and convert it to a :class:`Response` object.

 .. exception:: NotFound(message='Not found')

    A resource was not found.
 Reported to a user by a 404 HTTP response.
-Subclass of :exc:`HttpError`.
+Subclass of :exc:`Failure`.

 .. exception:: Forbidden(message='Forbidden')

    A request is forbidden.
 Reported to a user by a 403 HTTP response.
-Subclass of :exc:`HttpError`.
+Subclass of :exc:`Failure`.

 redirect()